iterative/dvc.org/content/docs/use-cases/experiment-bookkeeping.md

 simple terminal [commands](/doc/command-reference/exp).
 Some things you can do
 include:

-- Rapid iteration on experiment ideas by capturing project baseline variations with a simple command (`dvc exp run`).
+- Rapid iteration on experiment ideas by capturing variations from a baseline with a simple command (`dvc exp run`).
 - Automatic bookkeeping of changes to data dependencies, code,
   <abbr>parameters</abbr>, artifacts and <abbr>metrics</abbr> when you run each